Orm Eriksson: The Tax Revolt

 But gifts and money were still not enough for Eriksson to avoid arrest.
 In 1521, he was arrested in Stavanger.
 The city records of Stavanger showed that he was subsequently hanged.
 The actual date of his execution is not known but it was apparently done just before 8 May 1521.
-The King confiscated 50% of Orm Erikson's properties and the widow was allowed to keep the rest of them.
-As for Jon Eilifson, he was not spared.
+The king confiscated 50% of Orm Erikson's properties and the widow was allowed to keep the rest of them.
+As for Jon Eilivsson, he was not spared.
 He was also executed in Bergen as a tax rebel in late 1519, sometime between October and December, and his properties were also confiscated.